If you study the reports on software development projects you get all sorts of painful statistics:

 These things happen

-Maybe the most important thing for freelancers to recognize is that these things happen.
+Maybe the most important thing for freelancers to recognize is that these website project snags happen.
 It doesn’t make you a horrible person or bad at freelancing (unless they happen every time).

 And making sure you have a plan for them helps even more.
 Because you’ll be prepared and know what you need to do next.